AdiMarianMutu/x-injection/README.md

   const THEY_MAY_KNOW_PROVIDER = { provide: CONSTANT_SECRET_PROVIDER, useValue: 'Maybe they know?' };

   // As you can see we now have 2 different ProviderTokens which use the same `provide` key.
+  // This means that resolving the `CONSTANT_SECRET_PROVIDER` will return an array of strings.
   ```

 - [ProviderFactoryToken](https://adimarianmutu.github.io/x-injection/types/ProviderFactoryToken.html)